-- The proposed project costs in relationship to planned outcomes including cost per participant; - The reasonableness of the costs in relation to the proposed activities; - The applicants' commitment to secure leveraged costs; - The applicants' commitment to braiding public and private funding for the project; and - Identified specific work placements for permanent employment. - The project outcomes including the number incumbent worker retained and the number of adults and dislocated workers placed in permanent jobs.
+- The proposed project costs in relationship to planned outcomes including cost per participant (if applicable) - The reasonableness of the costs in relation to the proposed activities; - Potential for innovation to refine policy and/or program design that ultimately results in improved outcomes for program participants and businesses; - The applicants' commitment to secure leveraged costs; - The applicants' commitment to braiding public and private funding for the project; and - Identified specific work placements for permanent employment (if applicable).

 Review and Selection Process: A team of Department of Commerce and WIOA partner agency staff will use the criteria listed in this section of the NOFO to review the applications.
 Decisions to award grants and the funding levels will be determined per application based upon compliance with the requirements of this NOFO.
-Based on the review, applicants may be selected to enter into negotiations with the

-Department for a grant.
+Based on the review, applicants may be selected to enter into negotiations with the Department for a grant.
 The purpose of negotiations will be to arrive at acceptable grant terms, including budgetary and scope-of-work provisions, at which time the final decision to make a grant award will be made.